SkaceKamen/win-icon-extractor/Readme.md

 # Windows Icon Extractor

-This module attempts to extract icons of any windows resource and returns PNG represented by base64 string.
+This module attempts to extract icons of any windows path and returns PNG represented by base64 string.

 ## Limitations

  - only runs on windows (uses internal windows libraries)
- - the result has always 32x32
+ - the result is always 32x32
  - only ASCII paths accepted

 ## Installation